dataprogpy/dataprogpy.github.io/docs/modeling/modeling-concepts-workflow/first-model.md

 icon: material/numeric-2
 ---

-Excellent.
-Let's proceed with the next section, "The Landscape of Modeling Algorithms."

-This content maintains the professional tone, framing the choice of algorithm as a strategic decision based on well-defined trade-offs, which is a perspective that will resonate with business professionals.

----

-## 2.0 The Landscape of Modeling Algorithms
+## The Landscape of Modeling Algorithms

 Given the diverse range of business problems, it follows that there is a diverse range of modeling algorithms available.
 A crucial step in any data science project is selecting the appropriate algorithm for the task at hand.
 A model designed for real-time fraud detection has fundamentally different operational requirements than one built for forecasting annual sales.